Rose George: Journalism

 In 1994, she began her writing career as an intern at The Nation magazine in New York City.
 Subsequently, she assumed the roles of senior editor and writer at COLORS magazine, a bilingual publication published by Benetton.
 It focused on "local cultures with global reach", and was distributed in 80 countries.
 The magazine was initially based in Rome, later relocating to Paris and then Treviso.

 In 1999, she moved to London to become a freelance journalist.
 She has written for many publications including The Independent on Sunday, The Guardian, The New York Times, The Spectator, Arena and many others.
 She also served as a war correspondent in Kosovo for Condé Nast Traveler magazine for one day, and twice attended Saddam Hussein's birthday party.
 She also spent 18 hours in Afghanistan reporting on women’s rights, for Glamour magazine.
 In 2003, she travelled to Bhutan to report on the alternative World Cup Final between the bottom-two ranking FIFA nations, Bhutan and Montserrat.
 Montserrat won 4-0.

 Until 2010, she held the position of senior editor at large for Tank Magazine, a London-based quarterly covering fashion, art, reportage and culture.

 She regularly reviews books for The Spectator, The New Statesman, Literature Review, and others.

-Books

-She has written five non-fiction books: